-The husband remarks to Amy that his words seem to offend her, and that he does not know how to speak in a way or use the words in such a way as to please her.
+The husband remarks to Amy that his words seem to offend her and that he does not know how to speak in a way or use the words in such a way as to please her.
 But he can, he says, learn how to do so.
 He cannot say that he understands all the things just now.
-Sometimes a man must cease to behave like a man with a woman in a hardy manly manner, and be sensitive enough to appreciate her feelings.
-He further suggests that they, the husband and the wife, should have an arrangement under which the husband should not try to know anything that the wife doesn’t want tell him about.
+Sometimes a man must cease to behave like a man with a woman in a hardy manly manner and be sensitive enough to appreciate her feelings.
+He further suggests that they, the husband and the wife, should have an arrangement under which the husband should not try to know anything that the wife doesn’t want to tell him about.
 Those who love each other do not need have any such secrets between them; but those who do not love, cannot live together without having some secrets between them and something to hide from each other.

 She moved the latch a little.
 ‘Don’t—don’t go.